g0x0dvibes/kali-lootbox/README.md

 https://www.blackhillsinfosec.com/bypass-anti-virus-run-mimikatz/

 **Juicy and Rogue Potato Privesc Techniques**
 * x86 version of Juicy Potato is nowhere to be found, adapted the project to work for a CTF that required it.
-* x64 version of Juicy that has some AV evasion applied.
-Please for love of god don't upload it VirusTotal

 * RoguePotato - A newer adapter version of Juicy that works on the most modern systems